tschinz/dokuwiki_stars_plugin/README.md

   * Moved Repo to github
 * **2014-10-02**
   * Added correct pluginename for autoupdate
-  * Added ODT plugin export support by Lars
+  * Added ODT plugin export support by LarsDW223
   * Images are now resizable over the config menu

 ## Syntax